 Who Manufactures Equipment for the Manufacturers?

-Much of Handling Specialty’s portfolio is focused on the assembly of the above-mentioned industries products.
+Much of Handling Specialty’s portfolio is focused on the assembly of the above-mentioned industries’ products.
 An example of this is a job which required two custom personnel lifts, installed in Grove City, PA. and used by technicians to assemble large locomotive engines.
-Each lift was rated to hold 4000 lbs, travel 75 vertical inches and include 6 sliding bridges for precise positioning.
+Each lift was rated to hold 4000 lbs, travel 75 vertical inches and include six sliding bridges for precise positioning.

-An example of ergonomically moving product from one work station to another is the design of a component installation carrier, or MGV (Manually Guided Vehicle) which is used to install components into locomotives and coaches in the company’s Sacramento, CA, operations.
-Rated to hold 5000 lbs, operate on the shop floor with a 33” vertical travel, 360-degree moveable table top and a handheld pendant for operating, this robust MGV was the perfect solution for the company’s application.
+An example of ergonomically moving products from one workstation to another is the design of a component installation carrier, or MGV (Manually Guided Vehicle), which is used to install components into locomotives and coaches in the company’s Sacramento, CA, operations.
+Rated to hold 5000 lbs, and operate on the shop floor with a 33” vertical travel, 360-degree moveable table top and a handheld pendant for operating, this robust MGV was the perfect solution for the company’s application.

-Another example of easily moving product from one end of a facility to another was realized for a rail company who needed to move castings and manufactured products from the fabrication area into an inspection bay.
-The MGV was designed to a specific size in order to navigate the facility and deliver the product while managing 14,000 lb carrying capacity across 60 feet of travel several times per 8-hour work day.
+Another example of easily moving products from one end of a facility to another was realized for a rail company that needed to move castings and manufactured products from the fabrication area into an inspection bay.
+The MGV was designed to a specific size in order to navigate the facility and deliver the product while managing a 14,000 lb carrying capacity across 60 feet of travel several times per 8-hour work day.
 Emergency stops and safety sensors assist in preventing accidents.
-A wireless remote controls the unit which is capable of zero-radius turning, forward and reverse travel.
+A wireless remote controls the unit, which is capable of zero-radius turning, forward and reverse travel.

 These are just some examples of how Handling Specialty works with our customers, engineering solutions for their manufacturing and assembly applications.
 These instances relate to the Rail industry, where hundreds more represent the other major industries Handling builds for.

 For more on how Handling Specialty can improve your manufacturing processes, contact our sales manager